handsontable/handsontable/docs/next/api/persistentState.md

 Save the state of column sorting, column positions and column sizes in local storage to preserve table state between page reloads.

-In order to enable data storage mechanism, [persistentState](#Options+persistentState) option must be set to `true`.
+In order to enable data storage mechanism, [persistentState](@/api/.md#options+persistentstate] option must be set to `true`.

 When persistentState is enabled it exposes 3 hooks:
-- [Hooks#persistentStateSave](./Hooks/#persistentStateSave) - Saves value under given key in browser local storage.
+- [Hooks#persistentStateSave](@/api/hooks.md#persistentstatesave] - Saves value under given key in browser local storage.
-- [Hooks#persistentStateLoad](./Hooks/#persistentStateLoad) - Loads value, saved under given key, from browser local storage.
+- [Hooks#persistentStateLoad](@/api/hooks.md#persistentstateload] - Loads value, saved under given key, from browser local storage.
 The loaded value will be saved in `saveTo.value`.
-- [Hooks#persistentStateReset](./Hooks/#persistentStateReset) - Clears the value saved under key.
+- [Hooks#persistentStateReset](@/api/hooks.md#persistentstatereset] - Clears the value saved under key.
 If no key is given, all values associated with table will be cleared.